DianaEromosele/web-scraping-javascript-data-script/README.md

 2) The 2 CSV files that will be generated are named:

-a) output_data_all_doctors.csv
+**a)** output_data_all_doctors.csv
-b) output_data_updated_doctors_only.csv
+**b)** output_data_updated_doctors_only.csv

 Keep in Mind:

-1) Finding a doctor's record in the www.docinfo.org database would be a lot easier if the database contained the doctor's NPI ID (the non-changing identifier given to all medical practitioners for the length of their careers).
+1) Finding a doctor's record in the www.docinfo.org database would be a lot easier if the database contained the doctor's NPI (a National Provider Identifier).
+It's the non-changing identifier given to all healthcare practitioners for the length of their careers.

-The input CSV file provided by DocDelta has each doctor's NPI number, however the www.docinfo.org database does not.
-The script currently searches for doctors and signals a match by comparing the following data: first name, last name, gender and specialties.
+The input CSV file provided by DocDelta has each doctor's NPI, however the www.docinfo.org database does not.
+The script currently searches for doctors and confirms a match by comparing the following data: first name, last name, gender and specialties.
 The comparison is not default-proof.
 An NPI comparison would be ideal and nearly perfect.
 Modifying the script to make a comparison using a doctor's NPI is simple and easy to do.

 2) Pulling data from www.docinfo.org is not exactly within the terms of use of their site, as stated below in an excerpt pulled from the site's "Terms of Use":